 Behavior:

 Behavior refers to how a person interacts with others romantically or sexually.
-It’s important to note that behavior does not necessarily always reflect attraction or identity.
+It’s important to note that behavior does not necessarily reflect attraction or identity.
 People who are in the closet might engage in behavior that doesn't align with their attractions in order to fit in or avoid social taboos.
 Bi people may only ever experience intimacy with one sex because of a preference for monogamy.
 And, of course, people of any sexual orientation can be celibate.

 Public discussions of sexual orientation are often limited to one or two of these elements, leaving us with an incomplete and often inaccurate understanding.
 There are many reasons why someone's identity, attraction, and behavior may not be in alignment, and only by looking at all of them can we get a more complete picture of their sexuality.